 Following the installation of the glazing units in July 2016 the second stage of the façade, the metal veil commenced and on the roof and on the east side of the building.

-As of September 2016, internal fit-out works are underway with the commencement of the installation of tiles and carpets.
-The Security Control Room equipment was successfully tested and there is continued handover of IT Hub Rooms and the Security Control Suite.
+By Autumn 2016, internal fit out works were progressing well with visible finishes such as the tiles and carpets commencing installation.
+In addition, the Security Control Room equipment was successfully tested and there is continued handover of IT Hub Rooms and the Security Control Suite.